 Founded in May 2018, LSPR was started with the objective of creating an open-access online platform to generate discourse on law and policy, of which there is a noticeable lack at the university level in India.
 We have tried to fill this void by writing on various contemporary issues and covering areas as wide as Public law, Foreign affairs, Economics, Jurisprudence, Politics etc. LSPR is the successor to the successful Critical Twenties Blog, founded by NLSIU Alumnus and Founder, Vidhi Centre for Legal Policy, Arghya Sengupta in 2010.

 We are frequently cited across a number of platforms and academic journals in India and abroad, such as The Diplomat, The Print, Firstpost, Vice, Voelkerrechtsblog, SCC Online, Mondaq, Modern Diplomacy, Independent Australia, Social Change Journal and The Indian Journal of Law and Technology.
 Our articles have been cross-posted on multiple platforms such as LiveLaw, and The Eleventh Column.
+Our content has also been featured on global academic resource compendiums, and Legislative notes circulated among Members of the Indian Parliament.
 A number of eminent individuals have contributed to our blog, whose writings can be viewed here.
-As of May 2020, LSPR has published over 200 articles, amassing upwards of 1,50,000 views.
+As of May 2020, LSPR has published over 200 articles, amassing upwards of 2,00,000 views.